trambakbanerjee/asus/README.md

 ====
 [![Build Status](https://travis-ci.org/trambakbanerjee/asus.svg?branch=master)](https://travis-ci.org/trambakbanerjee/asus)

-The goal of `asus` is to conduct adaptive SURE thresholding with side information.
+The goal of `asus` is to estimate a high-dimensional sparse parameter when along with the primary data we can also gather side information from secondary data sources.
+ASUS (Adpative SURE thresholding with Side Information) is an adaptive and robust methodology for leveraging the auxiliary data to improve the accuracy of existing methods.
+It is adaptive to both the unknown sparsity of the parameter and the degree of informativeness in the associated side information, and is robust in performance when pooling non-informative auxiliary data.

 Installation
 -----------